-Do you enjoy or are you good at ECONOMICS?
+Do you enjoy or are you good at Geography?

-- LEVEL 1 Usually has a skill level equal to the completion of Year 10, the Senior Secondary Certificate of Education, Certificate I or Certificate II qualification.
-Australian Apprenticeships may be offered at this level. - LEVEL 2 Usually has a skill level equal to a Certificate III or IV or at least three years relevant experience.
-Australian Apprenticeships may be offered at this level. - LEVEL 3 Usually requires a level of skill equal to a Diploma or Advanced Diploma.
+Usually has a skill level equal to the completion of Year 10, a Senior Secondary Certificate of Education, Certificate I or II.
+Australian Apprenticeships may be offered at this level.

+Usually has a skill level equal to a Certificate III or IV, or at least three years relevant experience.
+Australian Apprenticeships may be offered at this level.

+Usually requires a level of skill equal to a Diploma or Advanced Diploma.
 Study is often undertaken through TAFEs or Registered Training Organisations.
 Some universities offer studies at this level.

-LEVEL 4 Usually requires the completion of a Bachelor Degree or higher qualification.
-Study is often undertaken at university.

-This chart shows a selection of jobs that have some relation to the subject of ECONOMICS.
+Usually requires a level of skill equal to a Bachelor Degree or higher qualification.
+Study is often undertaken at a university.
+This chart shows a selection of occupations that have some relation to the subject of Geography.
 The four education and training levels are to be used as a guide only.
 These levels indicate the most common education and/or entry requirements for these jobs.